-Then add 1 tsp salt and whatever seasonings your heart desires.
-I used 1 tsp garlic powder, a bunch of minced chives from the garden, and a few cracks of fresh ground pepper.
+Then add 1 teaspoon salt and whatever seasonings your heart desires.
+I used 1 teaspoon garlic powder, a bunch of minced chives from the garden, and a few cracks of fresh ground pepper.

 Stir it all together and there you have it, a home fermented and wonderful soft cheese!